U.S. judge holds Argentina in contempt over bond payment plan

 Griesa did not set a specific schedule to consider sanctions.

-(Additional reporting by Hugh Bronstein and Richard Lough in Buenos Aires; editing by Andrew Hay)
+(Additional reporting by Sarah Marsh, Hugh Bronstein and Richard Lough in Buenos Aires; Editing by Andrew Hay and Ken Wills)